Your Wabash College Little Giants

 The second African American football player for Wabash is pictured in the top row, far left.
 Walter M. “Bill” Cantrell started in the position of right tackle and was from Danville, Illinois.
 The first African American football player was Samuel S. Gordon who belonged to the team of 1903.
 Both teams faced discrimination and some schools threatened to cancel if either man played.
 President Kane was firm, these men would be allowed to play or the games would be cancelled.
 Both men did play with their teams and some games were cancelled.
 Wabash Always Fights, but that is another post for another day.

-Lastly, I would also like to highlight William Spaulding the team captain who is pictured in the front row holding the ball.
+Lastly, I would also like to highlight William Spaulding, the team captain pictured in the front row holding the ball.
 Spaulding became a coach at Western Michigan from 1907-1921.
 He left Michigan for Minnesota from 1922-24.
 The last 13 years of his coaching career were spent at UCLA from 1925-38.
-He took both Minnesota and UCLA to the Rose Bowl.
+For the next ten years he served as UCLA’s athletic director.

 This is a small part of a page from the Atlas of 1878.
 We can learn a lot about the history of the campus from this small image.
 The “College Building” is Center Hall, with its new library and chapel in the first and second floors of the north wing.
 The “Dormitory” is what came to be known as South Hall.
 The “Normal Building” is Kingery Hall and it housed the Teacher Education department or Normal School.